agiorgio99/EEG-driven_Emotion_Classifier/readme.md

 ```bash
 pip install -U bitsandbytes transformers accelerate peft python-dotenv einops scikit-learn scipy matplotlib tabulate tqdm huggingface_hub
 ```

 ## How to Run

-1. **Clone or download this repository.**
+1. **Clone or Download This Repository**
+   Make sure the folder structure preserves the code files (`model.py` or `model_definition.py`, plus the main script that handles preprocessing and training).

-2. **Acquire the DEAP dataset and place its preprocessed Python files (.dat files) in ./DEAP_Dataset/data_preprocessed_python/.**
+2. **Acquire the DEAP Dataset**
+   Place the `data_preprocessed_python/` folder under the `./DEAP_Dataset/` directory (the code expects this structure by default).
+Each subject’s `.dat` file should be in `./DEAP_Dataset/data_preprocessed_python/`.

-3. **Obtain LLaMA weights (you must have authorization from Meta if using official weights).
-By default, the script references a model named "Llama-3.1-8B-Instruct", which should be present or downloaded locally.**
+3. **Obtain LLaMA Weights**
+   - You must have authorization from Meta to download official LLaMA weights.
+   - By default, the script references a model called `"Llama-3.1-8B-Instruct"` and downloads it locally via:

-4. **Set up any environment variables (e.g., HUGGINGFACE_TOKEN) in a .env file if needed.**
+     ```bash
+     huggingface-cli download meta-llama/Meta-Llama-3.1-8B-Instruct --local-dir Llama-3.1-8B-Instruct --exclude "original/*"
+     ```
+   - Update the `model_path` argument in the code if you are using a different local or remote model name.

+4. **Set Up Environment Variables** (Optional)
+   - If you need a `HUGGINGFACE_TOKEN` for private model repos or for the Hugging Face Hub, place it in a `.env` file or specify it directly in the script.

-5. **Run all the cells in the jupyter notebook.**
+5. **Run the Scripts**
-   This will:
-   - Preprocess the EEG data.
-   - Create training/validation/test splits.
-   - Train the LLaMA-based classifier.
-   - Evaluate performance and show final results.
+   - **Preprocessing and Training**:
+     - The main script loads the DEAP data, preprocesses it (z-score normalization, segmentation, quantization), and then trains the model.
+     - Adjust hyperparameters like `num_bins`, `window_size`, `overlap`, `batch_size`, and `learning_rate` in the code as needed.
+   - **Testing**:
+     - After training, the script loads the best saved model weights and runs evaluation on the test split, printing final accuracies and saving a `test_results.txt`.

 ## Usage Notes

 - Hyperparameters such as num_bins, window_size, overlap, and training settings (batch_size, learning_rate, epochs) can be changed in the script.
-- Logging and checkpoints are saved in a Trainings/ directory.
+- Training artifacts, logs, and plots are saved in a timestamped folder under Trainings/.
 - System Requirements: GPU with sufficient memory is recommended (10GB+).
 The script uses 4-bit quantization to reduce GPU usage.

 ## Acknowledgments